asvd/helios-kernel/README.md

 In the browser environments there is no native dependence management solution.
 To ensure that a set of javascript-libraries is loaded, the libraries are usually listed within a single html-page header.
-Managing the dependences and loading order is too tricky in this case, and gets more and more complicated along with the project growth.
+Managing the dependencies and loading order is too tricky in this case, and gets more and more complicated along with the project growth.